ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/papi.md

 ## Before you begin

-This article provides concise instructions to download, build and install PAPI on Arm Linux distributions.
+This article provides concise instructions to download, build, and install PAPI on Arm Linux distributions.

 Confirm you are using an Arm machine by running: